samsalisbury/testmatrix/README.md

 #### Write a Run wrapper

-Since Go doesn't have generics, you can make your tests somewhat easier to write by adding a Run wrapper.
+You can make your tests somewhat easier to write, and less ugly, by adding a Run wrapper.
 This wraps the call to `testmatrix.Matrix.RunScenario` and performs any necessary unwrapping of types, so your tests can rely on strongly-typed fixtures.